 Inflation generates perturbations through the amplification of quantum fluctuations, which are stretched to astrophysical scales by the rapid expansion.
 The simplest models generate two types, density perturbations that come from fluctuations in the scalar field and its corresponding scalar metric perturbation, and gravitational waves that are tensor metric fluctuations.
-The former experience gravitational instability and lead to structure formation, while the latter can influence the CMB anisotropies.
-Defining slow-roll parameters (with primes indicating derivatives with respect to the scalar field, and $m{\rm Pl} \equiv \sqrt{\hbar c/G}$ the Planck mass) as which should satisfy $\epsilon, |\eta| \ll 1$, the spectra can be computed using the slow-roll approximation as
+The former experience gravitational instability and lead to structure formation, while both generate CMB anisotropies.
+Defining slow-roll parameters (with primes indicating derivatives with respect to the scalar field, and $m{\rm Pl} \equiv \sqrt{\hbar c/G}$ the Planck mass) as which should satisfy ε , $|\eta| \ll 1$, the spectra can be computed using the slow-roll approximation as